What is Ecovillage Design Education (EDE)

 This EDE will be held at Gaia Ashram which is located in the North-East of Thailand.
 Gaia Ashram is a community – based education centre on Permaculture, Deep Ecology, Ecovillage Design Education and other sustainable living practices.
 We are a learning centre that provide training workshops and courses for international and Asian participants.
-Gaia Ashram was founded in 2013 by Tom and Sunisa Deiters, inspired by the Mother nature, in a small village in the northeast of Thailand, on the boarder of Nongkhai & Udornthani province.
-More information about Gaia Ashram please visit this page on this website.
+Gaia Ashram was founded in 2013 by Tom and Sunisa Deiters, inspired by Mother nature, in a small village in the northeast of Thailand, on the border of Nongkhai & Udonthani province.
+More information about Gaia Ashram please visit this page on this website:

 When is this EDE taking place

-Email us a motivation letter why you want to attend the course, then sign up and pay your registration fee through Eventbrite link.
-We will send you Registration form to fill in your personal information along with information package for your preparation to participate in the course.
+Once we have received both the registration form and your registration fee, we will send you an information package for your preparation to participate in the course.
 Then you are booked!

-We have made three sliding scale fee to be able to give more chance for youth and people with low income to participate in the program.
-We wish that people with more income are willing to pay the recommended fee or the gifting fee which are the amount that will enable us to continue doing this work and give more space to youth with low income.
+We have made three sliding scale fees to be able to give more chance for youth and people with low income to participate in the program.
+We wish that people with more income are willing to pay the recommended fee or the gifting fee which is the amount that will enable us to continue doing this work and give more space to youth with low income.

 Cancelation Policy :

 In case there are not enough participants signing up, we will announce the cancellation of the program by 29th June latest.
 If Gaia Ashram has to cancel the program, the paid deposit of 100 Euro will be fully refunded.
-We recommend if traveling purely for the course from afar to have a cancellation insurance for your flight.
+We recommend if traveling purely for the purpose of joining the course from afar to have a cancellation insurance for your flight.